Sonia-corporation/stale/CONTRIBUTING.md

 - Check if the pull request has any of the ignored assignees and stop the processing if this is the case (coming from the `pull-request-ignore-any-assignees` input)
 - Check if the pull request has a project card and stop the processing if this is the case (coming from the `pull-request-ignore-all-project-cards` input)
 - Check if the pull request creation date is before x date and stop the processing if this is the case (coming from the `pull-request-ignore-before-creation-date` input)
+- Check if the pull request is a draft and stop the processing if this is the case (coming from the `pull-request-ignore-draft` input)
 - Check if the pull request has already a stale state (stale label)
   - If the pull request has a stale label, check if it was updated after the addition of the stale label
     - If it was updated, remove the stale state (stale label) and stop the processing